-Also, you won’t want to have the antenna, power, HDMI or other cables hanging down from the TV so look for ways to disguise them.
-The easy and relatively low-cost answer is to get a plasterer to place a sheet of painted plasterboard on 50mm timber studs on the existing wall to create a false wall that you can run all the cables behind.
+Also, you won’t want to have the antenna, power, HDMI, or other cables hanging down from the TV, so look for ways to disguise them.
+The easy and relatively low-cost answer is to get a plasterer to place a sheet of painted plasterboard on 50mm timber studs on the existing wall to create a false wall through which you can run all the cables.

 Cybershack advice – Confused about TV tech?

 You can go mad trying to compare TVs, so we do it for you.

 - Average – Edge-lit for every second TV

 - Good – FALD/Pro – and usually HDR10

 - Better – Quantum Dot and FALD/Pro and usually Dolby Vision and Atmos (for your primary TV)

 - Betterer – Quantum dot and Mini-LED with Dolby Vision and Atmos (except Samsung)